LightWare-Optoelectronics/LW20-Api/Linux/README.md

-# LW20/SF20 API Linux
+# LW20/SF20 Linux Example
 ## Overview

 This example shows how to use the LW20 API on Linux based platforms.

-Please read the top level readme for more information about the LW20 API.
+Please read the top level README for more information about the LW20 API.

 Visit http://www.lightware.co.za for more information about the products we provide.

 ## Building